Theatre

 Kettering • 937-296-0294

-For over three decades, Kettering Children’s Theatre at Rosewood Arts Centre has presented professionally produced and directed youth-oriented productions.
+For over three decades, Kettering Children’s Theatre at Rosewood Arts Center has presented professionally produced and directed youth-oriented productions.
 The Kettering Children’s Theatre is a non-auditioned theatrical instruction program for students in grades five through nine.
 The program allows youth of all theatrical levels an equal opportunity to perform on stage.
 Kettering Children’s Theatre is sponsored by the City of Kettering Parks, Recreation and Cultural Arts Department and supported in part by the Ohio Arts Council.

 Lebanon Theatre Company, Inc.